 2. Can “superb” describe people as well as things?

 Yes!
-For example, you can say, “She’s a superb teacher,” meaning she’s excellent at her job.
+For example, you can say, “She’s a superb teacher,” meaning she’s excellent at her job and consistently helps students succeed.

 3. Is “superb” formal or casual?

-“Superb” is mostly formal but can be used in casual speech too, especially when you want to strongly emphasize how great something is.
+“Superb” is mostly formal to neutral, but it can be used in casual speech when you want to strongly emphasize how great something is.

 4. What’s a more casual way to say “superb”?

-You might use “awesome,” “fantastic,” or “amazing” in a casual setting, though “superb” is stronger and more formal in tone.
+You might use “awesome,” “fantastic,” or “amazing” in a casual setting.
+However, “superb” is still stronger and often sounds more polished, similar in tone to stupendous.

 5. How do you use “superb” in a sentence?